piano

 ZUPAN

-─ professor at the Academy of Music in Ljubljana.
+Matej Zupan is a professor at the Academy of Music in Ljubljana.
 From 1996 to 2008 he was a solo flutist of the RTV Slovenia Symphony Orchestra.
 He completed his undergraduate and postgraduate studies at the Academy of Music in Ljubljana under Prof. Fedja Rupel.
-He studied in Firenze with Mario Ancillotti and at masterclasses led by Trevor Wye, Michael Debost, Peter-Lukas Graf and James
+He studied in Firenze with Mario Ancillotti and at masterclasses led by Trevor Wye, Michael Debost, Peter-Lukas Graf and James Galway.

 cello